Upside-down cake: History

-The first American recipes for upside-down cake, using prunes, appeared in newspapers in 1923.

 Traditional upside-down preparations include the American pineapple upside-down cake, the French Tarte Tatin, and the Brazilian or Portuguese bolo de ananás (also known as bolo de abacaxi).

-In the United States, pineapple upside down cakes became popular in the mid-1920s after Dole Pineapple Company sponsored a contest for pineapple recipes.
-They received over 2,500 various submissions for the inverted pineapple cake and ran an advertisement about it, which increased the cake's popularity.
+In the United States, the popularity of pineapple upside down cakes increased in the mid-1920s after Dole Pineapple Company sponsored a contest for pineapple recipes.
+They received over 2,500 various submissions for the inverted pineapple cake and ran an advertisement about it.